24/7 Free consultation

 How long does a longshoreman injury case usually take to settle?

 It depends.
-The timeline varies based on case complexity, injury severity, and insurer or third-party cooperation.
+The timeline varies depending on the case complexity, injury severity, and cooperation from the insurer or third party.
 An experienced advocate can often expedite the process and advise on what to expect.

 What types of injuries are common in longshoreman accidents?